verus-lang/verus/source/docs/guide/src/invariants.md

 of [using assert and assume](assert_assume.md) to build our proof).
 When we run Verus, it succeeds, indicating that Verus doesn't need any help with our base cases.
-However, if we remove the first `assume(false)`, Verus reports that the postcondition is not satisfied, confirming that it needs help here.
+However, if we remove the first `assume(false)`, Verus reports that the postcondition is not satisfied, confirming that Verus needs help here.
 We can help Verus by (essentially) telling it to unfold the definition of `fib(j)` one level, i.e., by writing:
 ```rust
 assert(fib(j) == fib((j - 2) as nat) + fib((j - 1) as nat));